Lavender

 About Lavender

-Lavender is beloved for its intensely fragrant purple flowers and silvery foliage.
-Native to Mediterranean regions, it thrives in full sun with excellent drainage.
-It's challenging indoors due to high light requirements but succeeds with the right conditions.
+Native to the Mediterranean region, lavender is beloved for its intensely fragrant purple flowers and silvery foliage.
+It thrives in full sun with excellent drainage and is challenging indoors due to high light requirements but succeeds with the right conditions.

 Note